ondat/documentation/docs/prerequisites/etcd/etcd.md

 For most use-cases it is recommended installing the Ondat etcd operator, which will manage creation and maintenance of Ondat's required etcd cluster.
-In some circumstances it makes sense to install etcd on separate machines outside of your Kubernetes cluster.
+In some circumstances, eg. when cloud storage technologies are not available, it makes sense to install etcd on separate machines outside of your Kubernetes cluster.

 ## Installing Etcd Into Your Kubernetes Cluster